gterren/kernel_intra-hour_solar_forecasting/README.md

 ## Sparse Kernel Methods

 Kerner learning methods that select the basis functions that convey information to the model.
-Therefore, the covariance matrix (i.e., Gram matrix) dimensions is smaller to the number of samples.
+Therefore, the covariance matrix (i.e., Gram matrix) dimensions are smaller than the number of training samples.

 ### Support Vector Machine for Regression